-You can switch your orientation date by calling new Student and Family Programs at (773) 442-5476.
-Dates are available on a first-come, first-served basis due to program space limitations.
+You can switch your orientation date by calling New Student and Family Programs at (773) 442-5476.
+Dates areavailable on a first-come, first-served basis due to space limitations.
 There is no waiting list for orientation dates.

 Is there a wait list for Orientation Dates?

 There is no waiting list for orientation.
 When changing your date you must pick a date with space availability.
-Dates are available on a first-come, first-served basis due to program limitations.
-For this reason, we cannot accommodate students coming on the wrong date.
+Dates are available on a first-come, first-served basis due to space limitations.
+For this reason, we cannot accommodate walk-ins.

-It is extremely important that you do not miss your orientation date, but we know that sometimes things happen in our life.
-Please call New Student and Family Programs at (773) 442-5476 and let us know and we'll reschedule your orientation date.
-If you do not contact our office to reschedule, we will send out a reminder e-mail to reschedule your orientation date.
+It is extremely important that you do not miss your orientation date, but we know that sometimes things happen.
+Please call New Student and Family Programs at (773) 442-5476 and let us know and we will due our best to reschedule you.
+If you do not contact our office to reschedule, we will send you a reminder e-mail to reschedule your orientation date.